missionpinball/mpf-docs/docs/install/linux/index.md

 Current version these instructions are for v0.57, which is the current "main" branch of MPF.

-MPF 0.57 requires Python 3.8, 3.9, 3.10, or 3.11.
-Various Linux distributions
+MPF 0.57 requires Python 3.8, 3.9, 3.10, 3.11, or 3.12.
-offer to install multiple versions of Python in parallel.
+Various Linux distributions offer to install multiple versions of Python in parallel.
 First check what version of Python you might have already running on your computer.

+MPF 0.80 requires Python 3.10+, so you may wish to start with a Python that can be used in either version, if you less hassle when upgrading in the future.

 ``` doscon
 python3 --version